fbalouch/vaccineID/README.md

    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-page application** in the combo-box and enter your apps URI, for example: `https://vaccine-id.example.com:8443/`.
 4. Select **Register** to create the application.
 5. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file(s) later in your code.
+You will need this in step 2 of deploying.
 6. In the app's registration screen, click on the **API permissions** in the left to open the page where we add access to the APIs that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.